updated on May 10th, 2019

 Besides the official cultural centers of the city, there are many smaller galleries and farmer’s markets which have artists who sell their work.
 Cleveland offers a wide range of artists that stayed in the city after attending the Cleveland Institute of Art.
 You can see student exhibitions throughout the year at the art institute or join a class as an adult.
 Many of the local artists are tucked away in corners of the city such as Little Italy, 78th Street Studios and Cleveland Heights.

-Ohio is known as the most haunted state in the U.S., and Cleveland is part of that heritage.
+Ohio is known as the most haunted state in the U.S.!
+There’s plenty of haunted places in Cleveland.
 You can take one of Haunted Cleveland’s Ghost Tours to get in on the spooky action.
 Visit Franklin Castle, Riverside Cemetery, and Gray’s Armory to learn more about the history behind the hauntings.
 Want more haunted places in Ohio?
 Click here!

 One of the best-kept secrets in Cleveland is the Shaker Square Farmer’s Market run by North Union Farmer’s Market.
 It is a symbol of Cleveland’s local food passion that is reflected in many restaurants around the city.
 Shaker Square is also the host to late summer’s Cleveland Garlic Festival.
 If you love garlic, you will be enthralled with the specialties offered, but Nosferatu should probably skip this one.